lindbrook/cholera/docs/pump.neighborhoods.notes.md

 Lab Notes: Pump Neighborhoods
 ================
 lindbrook
-2018-07-24
+2018-08-13

 Area polygons
 -------------

 To draw the area polygons for pump neighborhoods, I did the following.

-First, using sp::spsample() and sp::Polygon(), I place approximately 20K regularly-spaced points across the face of the map:
+First, using `sp::spsample()` and `sp::Polygon()`, I place approximately 20K regularly-spaced points across the face of the map:

 ``` r
 sp::spsample(sp::Polygon(map.frame[, c("x", "y")]), n = 20000, type = "regular")
 ```

 For each simulated cases, I compute the closet water pump.
 This partitions the simulated cases into clusters that reflect the selected pump neighborhoods.
-The details are in cholera::simulateFatalities(), located in [simulateFatalities.R](https://github.com/lindbrook/cholera/blob/master/R/simulateFatalities.R)
+The details are in `cholera::simulateFatalities()`, located in [simulateFatalities.R](https://github.com/lindbrook/cholera/blob/master/R/simulateFatalities.R)

 The figure below plots the 1,709 simulated cases for the Broad Street pump neighborhood (pump \#7).